RPC vs GraphQL/REST

 This means that the frontend developers need to make changes to the Node.js server and re-deploy it.

-If we are a small team of full-stack developers, then such frontend-backend coupling is not a problem.
-But, as we grow, we may want to have a frontend team that develops independently of a backend team.
+If you are a small team of full-stack developers, then such frontend-backend coupling is not a problem.
+But, as you grow, you may want to have a frontend team that develops independently of a backend team.

 The frontend and the Telefunc server are developed & deployed hand-in-hand, while the backend (another Node.js server, Ruby on Rails, ...) can be developed & deployed independently.